 It’s more exciting to fail in a situation where opportunities are abundant like when preparing for the bar exam.
 Every failure comes with valuable data to correct course next time.

-A great irony is that we crave honesty from others but aren’t willing to give it to them.
+A great irony is that we crave honesty from others but are afraid to give it to them.
 Oftentimes, people will tell you a good reason but not the real reason.
-Many people will validate your complaints (until they start complaining about you).

 That’s why you should be brutally honest with yourself and your practice efforts:

 - How can you take that failure and apply it later?

 - What will you try to remember next time?

 - What can you tweak and improve?

 So many questions.
 Think of it this way:

 What if success were 50 failures away?
 How excited would you be to bomb that next practice essay?

 After 51 failed games, Rovio created the mega-hit game series Angry Birds.